matvey-b/pokerChecker/README.md

 ### App will do the following things:
 * ##### Frontend:
-	* allow to make a set of cards manually or generate automatically
+	* allow to generate random cards hands and display it on main page
-	* send check request on server and display response
+	* allow to choose set of desired combinations for generating
-	* display five last req res pairs
+	* display history of operations
 * ##### Backend:
 	* get requests from client and then checks cards combinations.
 There will be a separate module for handling hand combinations
 	* http server will be based on Express js framework